 - NG/OG Tube: The baby will be fed from a tube that enters their mouth (OG Tube) or nose (NG Tube).

-The duration of the stay in the NICU differs based
+The duration of the stay in the NICU differs based on the medical condition of the micro preemie.
+The baby is closely monitored for several serious medical conditions that include:

 - Respiratory distress syndrome (RDS) – Breathing difficulties